-In an Azure Purview catalog, you can create scan rule sets to enable you to quickly scan data sources in your organization.
+In a Microsoft Purview catalog, you can create scan rule sets to enable you to quickly scan data sources in your organization.

 A scan rule set is a container for grouping a set of scan rules together so that you can easily associate them with a scan.
 For example, you might create a default scan rule set for each of your data source types, and then use these scan rule sets by default for all scans within your company.
 You might also want users with the right permissions to create other scan rule sets with different configurations based on business need.

 Steps to create a scan rule set

 To create a scan rule set:

 From your Azure Microsoft Purview governance portal, select Data Map.

 Select Scan rule sets from the left pane, and then select New.

 From the New scan rule set page, select the data sources that the catalog scanner supports from the Source Type drop-down list.
 You can create a scan rule set for each type of data source you intend to scan.